7 Masks We Use to Hide Our Faults

 It takes time.
 If you have lived in your mask, your close associates may not appreciate your Authentic Self.
 Don’t let that dissuade you from making the change.
 Be candid about your changes and surround yourself with people who love you for who you are.

 Let your Authentic Self shine.
-The vast potential of the ADHD brain can be tapped only when ADHD children and adults unlock their Authentic Selves.
+The vast potential of the ADHD brain can be tapped only when children and adults with ADHD unlock their Authentic Selves.
 Remember that you were born to be extraordinary.
 So live your life with gusto — and with ADHD!